Help us improve your experience.

 The procedure below outlines the installation and configuration of JDM for vSRX orchestration:

-3. Set up the MX Series as the JNU controller.
-If you have already setup JNU controller, skip this step.
+3. Set up the MX Series router as the JNU controller.
+If you have already set up the JNU controller, skip this step.

-4. Install JDM from the JNU controller.
+4. Install the JDM from the JNU controller.
 During installation, the system will:

-1. Create the Linux known_hosts file in JDM for both root and jnuadmin user accounts to store the host's public keys that the users access.
+1. Create the Linux known_hosts file in the JDM for both the root and jnuadmin user accounts to store the host's public keys that the users access.

-2. Set up two-way SSH keys between the MX Series and JDM for the jnuadmin user.
+2. Set up two-way SSH keys between the MX Series router and the JDM for the jnuadmin user.

-3. Provision the JNU controller IP address in JDM.
+3. Provision the JNU controller IP address in the JDM.

-4. Assign an IP address for the JNU satellite in JDM.
+4. Assign an IP address for the JNU satellite in the JDM.

-5. Launch JDM.
-JDM uses the management interface of the host server.
-During the installation of JDM, MX Series allocates a pool of IP addresses to JDM.
-JDM designates the first IP address from the pool to itself.
-The installation process also provisions JDM with controller and satellite IP addresses for jnud process.
+5. Launch the JDM.
+The JDM uses the management interface of the host server.
+During JDM installation, the MX Series router allocates a pool of IP addresses to the JDM.
+The JDM designates the first IP address from the pool to itself.
+The installation process also provisions the JDM with controller and satellite IP addresses that are required for the jnud process.

 5. Spawn vSRX Virtual Firewall instances from the JNU controller.
-During this process, the system will:
+During this process, the system:

-1. Copy the vSRX Virtual Firewall installer image from the MX Series to JDM.
+1. Copies the vSRX installer image from the MX Series router to the JDM.

-2. Use the baseline configuration to initiate the vSRX Virtual Firewall instance in JDM.
+2. Uses the baseline configuration to initiate the vSRX instance in JDM.

-3. Copy the SSH keypair to the home directories of the firewall's root and jnuadmin user accounts from JDM.
+3. Copies the SSH keypair from JDM to the home directories of the firewall's root and jnuadmin user accounts.

-4. Send the second IP in the IP-prefix-range for spawning the firewall from JDM.
-The system assigns the IP addresses in sequence order based on the number of instances it spawns.
+4. Sends the second IP in the ip-prefix-range for spawning the firewall from the JDM.
+The system assigns the IP addresses sequentially based on the number of instances it spawns.

-5. Apply the baseline configuration, that includes the controller IP address, the controller's public SSH key, and the jnud process-specific settings.
-The MX controller adds its jnuadmin user’s public SSH key to the firewall.
-This allows the JNU controller to securely manage the firewall once it has an IP address.
+5. Applies the baseline configuration, that includes the controller's IP address and public SSH key, and the jnud process-specific settings.
+The controller adds its jnuadmin user’s public SSH key to the firewall.
+The SSH key allows the JNU controller to securely manage the firewall once it has an IP address.
 The controller also establishes a one-way trust relationship with the firewall.

-6. Wait for approximately 10 minutes for the instances to spawn.
-JDM spawns the instances based on the server hardware you choose for the Ubuntu host.
-Based on server configuration, JDM assigns a pair of 100 or 200 GB interfaces for the firewall's SR-IOV VFs.
+6. Waits for approximately 10 minutes for the instances to spawn.
+The JDM spawns the instances based on the server hardware you choose for the Ubuntu host.
+Based on server configuration, the JDM assigns a pair of 100 GB or 200 GB interfaces for the firewall's SR-IOV VFs.

-6. With one-way SSH key access to the firewall granted to the jnuadmin user on MX Series, the JNU controller retrieves the public key from the firewall and adds it to the local authorized_keys file of the MX Series.
-The MX Series uses the IP address of the firewall and starts the jund process to make the firewall a satellite node.
+6. With one-way SSH key access to the firewall granted to the jnuadmin user on MX Series router, the JNU controller retrieves the public key from the firewall.
+The JNU controller adds the keys to the local authorized_keys file of the MX Series router.
+The MX Series router uses the IP address of the firewall and starts the jnud process to make the firewall a satellite node.

 7. Wait for approximately 10 minutes for the satellites to synchronize with the controller.

-The names of all satellites are listed in [edit chassis jnu-management] hierarchy level.
-The satellite schema for a particular satellite is available in [edit chassis satellites satellite-name] hierarchy level.
+The names of all the satellites are listed at the [edit chassis jnu-management] hierarchy level.
+The satellite schema for a particular satellite is available at the [edit chassis satellites satellite-name] hierarchy level.

 For step-by-step configuration, see Install and Configure Junos Device Manager for CSDS